Camera autofocus is always the hottest topic among reviewers and a major concern among users.

 Nikon Z8 Autofocus – The Major Improvements

-Coming from the Z6, or even the Sony A7rIII which I shot quite a bit with, one of the most significant differences I’ve noticed is how far away the camera will pick up subjects and track their faces, it’s really quite remarkable.
-The camera’s ability to maintain this tracking is also really impressive even in dark conditions.
+Coming from the Z6, or even the Sony A7rIII, which I shot quite a bit with, one of the most significant differences I’ve noticed is how far away the camera will pick up subjects and track their faces; it’s really quite remarkable.
+The camera’s ability to maintain this tracking is also really impressive, even in dark conditions.

-I do want to point out that the Canon R5 and R6 also did this well but the distance at which it would pick up a face and track it was not to the level we’re seeing with the Nikon Z8.
+I do want to point out that the Canon R5 and R6 also did this well, but the distance at which it would pick up a face and track it was not to the level we’re seeing with the Nikon Z8.
 On the Canon R5, I would use more of the standard tracking box rather than letting the camera find a face to track on its own, and here it performed very well.

 Here is why –

 When it’s game-changing – is when you’re trying to track a difficult subject in low light.
-I was skeptical about the original Nikon marketing presentation with the ability to focus in low light, but it really is impressive.
+I was skeptical about the original Nikon marketing presentation with the ability to focus in low light, but it is impressive.

 It’s still not perfect, and the camera still naturally likes to stick to the background, but it’s still surprisingly good although you do have to help it out from time to time.
 Where it would struggle here is if the background is much brighter or has better contrast and detail than the foreground.
 So it still sometimes gets confused by silhouettes.

-When it doesn’t really matter – This might be somewhat controversial, but with all these modern AF changes, it doesn’t really feel like the actual AF mechanism is faster or better than what we had a few years ago.
+When it doesn’t matter – This might be somewhat controversial, but with all these modern AF changes, it doesn’t feel like the actual AF mechanism is faster or better than what we had a few years ago.
 It could be the lens communication and focusing causing the bottleneck, but the limitations have not seemed to change much here.

 Shooting with an 85mm f1.8 lens at f1.8 will still challenge the camera if the subject is moving around a lot of if they are moving towards you at a close distance.
 So on those longer lenses, I still like to stop down to around f2 or so, unless the subject is fairly static.